ethannef/Parking-Sensor-Project/README2.md

 - Note in repo: "Obsolete code for experimenting with different approaches to license plate recognition" — indicates multiple LPR approaches were tried
 - Raspberry Pi Zero W compatibility note: "Yarn package manager must be used for Raspberry Pi Zero W (arm6l) compatibility"
 - Continuous tasks: "live telemetry collection and license plate recognition are continuously carried out"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of prior manual system (stated):** "The car park of the HKUST campus operates on manual and paper processes, which is inefficient and prone to human error"
+- ✅ **Advantage of this system (stated):** Aims to "smoothen and speed up operations such as visitor guidance, payment, access control, and park management" and "reduction in human resources required"

 ---